dogweather/forkful/content/en/arduino/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?
-Rounding numbers is trimming a decimal to its closest whole value or to a set number of decimal places.
-Programmers round numbers to make them easier to read and handle, especially when precision beyond a certain point is unnecessary or could lead to errors.

 ## How to:
 In Arduino, you can round numbers using built-in functions.
 Key players are `round`, `ceil`, and `floor`.
 Here's a quick demo: